Zach Thornton: Coaching career

 Thornton returned to his alma mater as a part-time volunteer goalkeeping coach for the Loyola University Maryland men's soccer program on July 5, 2012.
 He was named to a similar position on a full-time basis for both the men's and women's programs at Elizabethtown College just over six weeks later on August 20.
 He was appointed Associate Head Coach with the Villanova University men's soccer program on January 17, 2013.
-In 2015 Thornton was hired as Goalkeeping Coach for MLS franchise D.C.
+In 2015, Thornton was hired as Goalkeeping Coach for MLS franchise D.C.
 United.
 Thornton was named goalkeeping coach for Houston Dynamo on January 13, 2022.
+Thornton joined Chicago Fire FC as goalkeeping coach in December 2022.